monil667/Object-Detection-and-Tracking-Drone/README.md

 Software and Algorithms:

-Object Detection: Uses algorithms like YOLO (You Only Look Once), SSD (Single Shot MultiBox Detector), or Faster R-CNN (Region Convolutional Neural Network) to identify objects within the camera's field of view.
+Object Detection: Uses algorithms like TensorFlow Lite or Faster R-CNN (Region Convolutional Neural Network) to identify objects within the camera's field of view.

 Object Tracking: Algorithms like Kalman Filters, Mean-Shift, and Particle Filters to follow the detected object over time.